Optimizing Images for WordPress: Tips and Best Practices

 • Imagify

-Lazy loading images allows you to defer loading of images that are outside the visible area of the page.
+Lazy loading of images allows you to postpone loading images that are outside the visible area of the page.
 This speeds up page loading time and saves user traffic.
-There are several plugins to implement lazy loading in WordPress, such as:
+There are several plugins for implementing lazy loading in WordPress, such as:

 • a3 Lazy Load